-With epilepsy, there is a broad range of issues to worry about, such as biting your tongue or collapsing.
+With epilepsy, there is a broad range of issues to worry about, such as the safety of someone during seizure activity, biting of the tongue, or collapsing.

 Epilepsy is simply defined as a neurological disorder caused by abnormal electrical activity in the brain that may lead to recurrent episodes of sensory disturbance, loss of consciousness, or convulsions, commonly referred to as seizures.

-When it comes to epilepsy and incontinence, the relation may be caused by the types of seizures that occur.
+When it comes to epilepsy and incontinence, the relationship may be due to the type of seizures from which one suffers.

-- Tonic Seizures, which are also known as generalized onset seizures, occur when the muscles become tense and rigid.
-They may also be clonic, meaning the muscles have jerking movements.
-Atonic seizures occur when the muscles become weak.
-All of which can affect the bladder and urinary tract by increasing the amount of pressure placed on the bowels.
-With muscle contractions and weakness, the pelvic muscles may become unable to hold urine, resulting in accidental leakage or total voiding of the bladder.
+- Tonic-clonic Seizures.
+Also known as generalized onset seizures, these occur when the muscles become tense and rigid.
+They may also be clonic, meaning the muscles have jerking movements, which can affect the bladder and urinary tract by increasing the intra-abdominal pressure- thus increasing the amount of pressure placed on the bladder and bowels.
+In tonic seizures, muscles contract and the bladder muscle is not immune to this.
+After repetitive muscle contractions and weakness, the pelvic floor muscles may become unable to control the bladder, resulting in accidental bladder leakage or entire voiding of the bladder.

-- Absence seizures don't have the muscle movements typically associated with seizure symptoms.
+- Absence seizures.
+Unlike tonic seizures, absence seizures don't have the muscle movements typically associated with seizure symptoms.
 Instead, they have non-motor symptoms such as lapses in awareness and staring spells.
-They tend to only last a few seconds long and can be mistaken for daydreaming.
+They tend to only last a few seconds and can be mistaken for daydreaming.
 During these episodes signals from the brain to retain urine may get mixed up as consciousness may be impaired, resulting in the total loss of urine.

-It's common, especially during an absence seizure to have no memory of the event.
+It's common, especially during an absence seizure, to have no memory of the event.
 People suddenly regain consciousness and wonder why their pants are wet.
-This can often be a warning sign in children if absence seizures have been missed.
-If your child has an accident with no memory of it, they should be taken to their healthcare provider right away.
+This can be a warning sign in children if absence seizures have been missed.
+If your child has an accident with no memory of it, they should be taken to their healthcare provider promptly for further evaluation.

 - Temporary confusion.